opensearch-project/documentation-website/_dashboards/sm-dashboards.md

     ```
 1. Choose the **Add** button.

-If you need to automate snapshots creation, you can use a snapshot policy.
+If you need to automate snapshot creation, you can use a snapshot policy.
 {: .note}

 ## Deleting a repository